karmus89/machine-learning-and-security/README.md

 # machine-learning-and-security
 Finnish notes for the book Machine Learning &amp; Security (Chio &amp; Freeman, 2018).

+*Sometimes the pages fail to load.
+This is due to failure in serving large HTML-files from Github to an external preview service.
+This is a Github-side problem, bu reload should alleviate it.*

 *The chapter-wise notes should be viewable with mobile devices as well.*

 ## Why in Finnish and not in English?